V1T: large-scale mouse V1 response prediction using a Vision Transformer: Introduction

-An extensive amount of work on primary visual cortex (V1) has been dedicated to build quantitative models that accurately describe neural responses to visual stimuli, starting from simple linear-nonlinear models~\citep{heeger1992half, jones1987two}, energy models~\citep{adelson1985spatiotemporal} and multi-layer neural network models~\citep{lehky1992predicting, lau2002computational, prenger2004nonlinear}.
+An extensive amount of work on the primary visual cortex (V1) has been dedicated to building quantitative models that accurately describe neural responses to visual stimuli, starting from simple linear-nonlinear models~\citep{heeger1992half, jones1987two}, energy models~\citep{adelson1985spatiotemporal} and multi-layer models~\citep{lehky1992predicting, lau2002computational, prenger2004nonlinear}.
 These models, based on neurophysiological data, provide a powerful framework to test hypotheses about neural functions and investigate the principles of visual processing.
-With the increase of popularity of deep neural networks (DNNs) in computational neuroscience in recent years~\citep{kietzmann2018deep, richards2019deep, li2020calciumgan, li2021neuronal}, DNNs have set new standards of prediction performance~\citep{vintch2015convolutional, antolik2016model, klindt2017neural, ecker2018rotation, kindel2019using, zhang2019convolutional}, allowing for a more extensive exploration of the underlying computations in sensory processing~\citep{walker2019inception, bashivan2019neural, ponce2019evolving, ukita2019characterisation, burg2021learning}.
-DNN-based models are characterized by two main approaches.
-On the one hand, task-driven models rely on pre-trained networks optimized on standard vision tasks, such as object recognition, in combination with a readout mechanism to predict neural responses~\citep{yamins2014performance, cadieu2014deep, cadena2019deep} and they have proven to be successful for predicting visual responses in primates by obtaining a shared generalized representation of the visual input across animals~\citep{yamins2016using, cadena2019deep}.
-However, task-trained models do not yield the same generalization and prediction results for mouse visual cortex~\citep{cadena2019how}.
-On the other hand, data-driven models share a common representation by being trained end-to-end directly on data from thousands of neurons, without any assumption on the functional properties of the network, and they have been shown to be successful as predictive models for the mouse visual cortex~\citep{lurz2021generalization}.
+With the increased popularity of deep neural networks (DNNs) in computational neuroscience in recent years~\citep{kietzmann2018deep, richards2019deep, li2020calciumgan, li2021neuronal}, DNNs have set new standards of prediction performance~\citep{antolik2016model, klindt2017neural, ecker2018rotation, zhang2019convolutional}, allowing for a more extensive exploration of the underlying computations in sensory processing~\citep{walker2019inception, bashivan2019neural, burg2021learning}.